 Industry: Home Furnishing

-Four Hands, a home furnishing company based in Austin, leased nearly 140,000 sf of industrial space in 2Q 2020.
+Four Hands, a home furnishing company based in Austin, leased nearly 140,000 square feet of industrial space in 2Q 2020.
 Four Hands has been steadily growing its footprint in southeast Austin, and already occupies space at Southpark V and their office and showroom space at 2090 Woodward Street.

 In a 2018 interview with the Austin American Statesman, Four Hands CEO, Matthew Briggs, announced plans to reach “$250 million in revenue within five years.”